awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 **New Features**
 + \(Oct 24, 2019\) The following new features in EMR notebooks are available with all Amazon EMR releases\.
   + You can now associate Git repositories with EMR notebooks to store your notebooks in a version controlled environment\.
 You can share code with peers and reuse existing Jupyter notebooks through remote Git repositories\.
 For more information, see [Associate Git Repositories with Amazon EMR Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-git-repo.html) in the *Amazon EMR Management Guide*\.
-  + The [nbdime utility](https://github.com/jupyter/nbdime) is now available in EMR notebooks to simplify comparing and merging notebooks\.
+  + The [nbdime utility](https://github.com/jupyter/nbdime)Â is now available in EMR notebooks to simplify comparing and merging notebooks\. Â
   + EMR notebooks now support JupyterLab\.
 JupyterLab is a web\-based interactive development environment fully compatible with Jupyter notebooks\.
-You can now choose to open your notebook in either JupyterLab or Jupyter notebook editor\.
+You can now choose to open your notebook in either JupyterLab or Jupyter notebook editor\.Â
 + \(Oct 30, 2019\) With Amazon EMR versions 5\.25\.0 and later, you can connect to Spark history server UI from the cluster **Summary** page or the **Application history** tab in the console\.
 Instead of setting up a web proxy through an SSH connection, you can quickly access the Spark history server UI to view application metrics and access relevant log files for active and terminated clusters\.
 For more information, see [Off\-cluster access to persistent application user interfaces](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) in the *Amazon EMR Management Guide*\.

 **Changes, Enhancements, and Resolved Issues**